 In a sign that America is taking the enormous economic potential and future geopolitical challenges of the Arctic region seriously, Secretary of State Hillary Clinton visited the Norwegian city of Tromsø on Saturday.

 “From a strategic standpoint, the Arctic has an increasing geopolitical importance as countries vie to protect their rights and extend their influence,” she told reporters in Oslo before heading for Tromsø, where she was accompanied by Norway’s foreign minister, Jonas Gahr Støre.

-The visit comes just two months after Norway and Cold War rival Russia agreed to improve military relations and expand cooperation in their Arctic lands.
+The visit comes two months after Norway and Cold War rival Russia agreed to improve military relations and expand cooperation in their Arctic lands.

-American soldiers have participated regularly in Norway’s Cold Response exercise which draws participation from many NATO member states.
+American soldiers have participated regularly in Norway’s Cold Response exercise, which draws participation from many NATO member states.

 This saber rattling has caused consternation in Moscow, Wikistrat’s Graham O’Brien told the Atlantic Sentinel last month.
-“Russian foreign minister Sergei Lavrov has said in several interviews that he believes NATO has no place in the Arctic, whether it be for political or security reasons.”
+Russian foreign minister Sergei Lavrov has said he believes NATO has no place in the Arctic.

 Russia’s Gazprom is also working with Total of France and Norway’s Statoil in the Shtokman gasfield, east of Novaya Zemlya.

 Climate change is expected to make drilling for oil and gas easier.
 The Arctic could contain 13 percent of the world’s undiscovered oil and so much as 30 percent of the world’s undiscovered natural gas.
 Combined, these figures amount to 22 percent of the planet’s untapped but technically recoverable hydrocarbons.